 Why Go Solar?

-Solar panels have become mainstream in Newton and all around Massachusetts.
 As of July 2019, over 800 homeowners in Newton had installed rooftop photovoltaic systems.
-Solar panels have become popular because panel prices have dramatically decreased over the past few years and financial incentives have remained high– a combination that makes solar an excellent investment.
+Solar panels have become popular because panel prices have dramatically decreased over the past few years and financial incentives have remained high–a combination that makes solar an excellent investment.
 You can often install a system that will pay for itself in 5-7 years if you have a good site for solar and then get free electricity for the remainder of its 25+ year life.

 Financial Incentives Lower the Cost

 Systems on homes with good sunlight can generate investment returns of greater than 15% with payback periods of 5 to 7 years.
 All the electricity produced is free, and the panels can generate power for 25 years or more.
 Retirees or single earner families with lower incomes may qualify for Mass Solar Loan incentives and see even quicker payback.

 Many homeowners like the idea of generating their own power, contributing clean energy to the electric grid, and reducing their CO2 emissions.
 The electricity produced can be used to help charge electric cars and power high-efficiency electric heat pumps for home heating and cooling, moving further away from fossil fuels.
 Solar power avoids 1 lb. of CO2 (carbon dioxide) emissions for every kilowatt hour produced so a 5 kW system avoids 5,000 lbs. of CO2 emissions every year.

 Here are some suggestions on how to get started: